Sappharad/AwesomeSlideShow/README.md

 I'm releasing this under GPLv2, so if anyone ever decides to do anything with it (such as create new backgrounds) this will ensure changes get contributed back.

 # Screenshots
+One of the backgrounds:
-![A still screenshot background that is animated] (https://raw.githubusercontent.com/Sappharad/AwesomeSlideShow/master/bgsample.jpg)
+![A still screenshot background that is animated] (https://raw.githubusercontent.com/Sappharad/AwesomeSlideShow/master/bgsample.jpg) Shows the rotate transition between two slides:
 ![A transition between two slides, backgrounds continue to animate during slide transitions] (https://raw.githubusercontent.com/Sappharad/AwesomeSlideShow/master/transition.jpg)